 Using one of these disposable email services to test new services can go a long way in preventing your email address from being spammed and added to an endless list of newsletters, crowding your email inbox.

 Backup All The Things!

-You’ve been told to back your files up for years, much like your dentist has been telling you to floss for years.
-If you’re like most people, you rarely do it – if ever.
-But as an online business owner you’re no longer dealing with old college term papers and photos of keg stands.
-You have a business to protect, and when all else fails, backups are the only thing that can make your world right again.
+You’ve been told to back up your files for years, much like your dentist has been telling you to floss for years.
+If you’re like most people, you rarely do it—if ever —but as an online business owner, you’re no longer dealing with old college term papers and photos of keg stands.
+You have a business to protect and, when all else fails, backups are the only thing that can make your world right again.

-Of course, these services aren’t the best for everything, so a full, automated local backup is always a smart decision.
+Of course, these services aren’t the best for everything, so a full, automated, local backup is always a smart decision.
 There’s a wide variety of tools and apps that will do this for you, including Time Machine on Mac.

 Learn to Identify Fraudulent Orders

 Fraud can take your entire business out in more ways than one, just ask Soulja Boy.
-A high number of fraudulent charges can not only cost you a lot of money, they can also have credit card processors rejecting you, leaving your business with no way to process payments or very high rates that make your business unfeasible.
+A high number of fraudulent charges can not only cost you a lot of money, but they can also have credit card processors rejecting you, leaving your business with no way to process payments or very high rates that make your business unfeasible.

 Different businesses carry different levels of risk.
 The best thing you can do you protect your business is to prevent it from happening right from the beginning.

 Here are some major red flags to be cautious of when reviewing orders:

 - The IP address of the order is different than the region being shipped to